top of page

 Almond Blossom Festival

 In 2020, we embarked on a new journey: almond farming.
 Over the past three years, we've planted 1000 almond trees.
-Most of our trees are less than 3 years old, making this our first Almond Blossom Festival.
+Most of our trees are less than 4 years old, making this only our second-ever Almond Blossom Festival.

 Although the trees are still young we are excited to welcome visitors to spend the day at our farm walking along the almond blossom trail and eating delicious food including Japanese-inspired street food.